denkwerk/grunt-nunjuckr/README.md

 A function that represents the iterator.
 Here you can do some custom iteration over e.g. `data` to render multiple sites from one file.

+### Loader

+An array or instance of a [nunjucks custom loader](https://mozilla.github.io/nunjucks/api.html#writing-a-loader).

+Here you can specify your own loader(s) to implement special feature.

 ## Usage Examples

 ### Basic usage